knetikmedia/knetikcloud-java-client/docs/MediaModerationApi.md

 <a name="getModerationReports"></a>
 # **getModerationReports**
-> PageResourceFlagReportResource getModerationReports(excludeResolved, filterContext, filterContextId, size, page)
+> PageResourceFlagReportResource getModerationReports(excludeResolved, filterContext, filterContextId, size, page, order)

 Returns a page of flag reports